Best Physiotherapy Treatments For Patients To Choose

 Heat or ice therapy

-Heat or ice therapy is a treatment that can be applied to nearly anywhere on the body where muscle tightness and pain is experienced.
-Whether from a desk job, sports injury or an awkward nights sleep, stiff, sore and swollen muscles are a common complaint.
+Heat or ice therapy can be applied to nearly anywhere on the body where muscle tightness and pain are experienced.
+Whether from a desk job, sports injury, or an awkward night's sleep, stiff, sore, and swollen muscles are a common complaint.

-Heat therapy is to promote blood circulation to an affected area and warms stiffened muscles.
-Cold therapy is used to prohibit blood circulation to an affected area and reduce swelling.
+Heat therapy promotes blood circulation to an affected area and warms stiffened muscles.
+Cold therapy prohibits blood circulation to an affected area and reduces swelling.

 Acupuncture

-This treatment is used for pain relief, reducing inflammation and evoking the bodies natural healing process for swifter recovery and rehabilitation.
+This treatment relieves pain, reduces inflammation, and evokes the body's natural healing process for swifter recovery and rehabilitation.

 Fine needles are inserted into targeted parts of your body to stimulate and release natural energy and blockages.